annoyingapt/pwnedpasswordlookup/README.md

 # pwnedpasswordlookup
-Export your Bitwarden vault and check it against HIBP PwnedPasswords
+Export your Bitwarden vault and check it against HIBP PwnedPasswords.
+Delete the export after checking.

 ## Export your Bitwarden vault to JSON Using the Bitwarden Chrome Extension